doctorfree/MirrorCommand/README.md

 <code>git clone `https://gitlab.com/doctorfree/MirrorCommandLine.git`</code>

-Use the `mkpkg.sh` script to create a Debian format package on a system with the prerequisite packaging development environment.
+Use the `mkpkg.sh` script to create Debian format packages on a system with the prerequisite packaging development environment.
+Once packages have been created in the source repository they can be installed by executing the `./Install` command.
+Packages can be removed with `./Uninstall`.

 Alternately, for those who prefer to manually install and configure MirrorCommandLine, compressed archives (zip and gzip) are provided for download.